 Tip #10: Incorporate modern web design trends in your PowerPoint presentation.

-Want to know a secret about how to make a PowerPoint presentations?
+Want to know a secret?
 To build a winning presentation you should reflect on modern web design trends.
 In a nutshell, what rocks online, rocks on your slides.

 Keep your presentation clean and minimalist, trim off all the content you can live without and make it easy to digest.